Quick Start

 Salvo CLI Tool 🛠️

 Salvo CLI is a tool designed for the Salvo web framework.
-It helps create clean, readable code, saving you time for more interesting things in life.
+It helps create clean, readable code, saving your time for more interesting things in life.

-If you have ideas for improving the CLI or find any issues that need fixing, please don't hesitate!
-Submit an issue; we welcome your insights.
+If you have ideas for improving the CLI or notice issues that need fixing, don't hesitate!
+Submit an issue—we welcome your insights.

 Step 1